 Get Stains out with Vinegar and Lemon Juice

 Don’t have any sodium borate on hand?
 No problem!
 Add 20 ounces of water, a cup of vinegar, and a half cup of lemon juice into a clean bucket.
 Let your item soak for 24 hours, and then wash your clothing separately using normal laundry detergent.
-If you need your garment sooner, head into your local dry cleaner for free, same-day service.
+If you need your garment sooner, head to your local dry cleaner for free, same-day service.
 Or, save even more time by scheduling a free laundry pickup and delivery.

-These at-home methods can help in a pinch, but the absolute best way to care for white clothes is to bring it to a reputable dry cleaner.
+These at-home methods can help in a pinch, but the absolute best way to care for white clothes is to bring them to a reputable dry cleaner.
 Even if you don’t have any stains, Dependable Cleaners will do everything they can to get your whites sparkling.

 With excellent service and a quality guarantee, your whites will look as good as the day you bought them.
-Plus, Dependable Cleaner’s free pickup and delivery, convenient locations, 24-hour kiosks, and other time-saving services means you can sit back, relax, and feel confident showing off that tan in the whitest whites.
+Plus, Dependable Cleaner’s free pickup and delivery, convenient locations, 24-hour kiosks, and other time-saving services mean you can sit back, relax, and feel confident showing off that tan in the whitest whites.